monix/monix.io/_tut/docs/3x/reactive/observable.md

 val subObservable = source.whileBusyBuffer(OverflowStrategy.DropNew(10))
 ```

-Or even disable backpressure completely with a function like `whileBusyDropEvents`.
+Or even disable back-pressure completely with a function like `whileBusyDropEvents`.
 From the perspective of `source`, the subscriber is always processing elements right away so it doesn't have to wait on it.

 ### Configuring underlying Subject